bomonike/bomonike.github.io/openobserve.md

    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1785150905/o2-arch-before-1890x1356_tas5om.png"><img alt="o2-arch-before-1890x1356.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1785150905/o2-arch-before-1890x1356_tas5om.png" /></a>

-1. Instead of a separate <strong>Query Language</strong> of LogQL for Loki chunk storage and TracQL for trace storage, This  design can run into bottlenecks:
+1. Instead of a separate <strong>Query Language</strong> design can run into bottlenecks:
-   * Loki — bottlenecks on ingestion streams and chunk storage
+   * Loki — bottlenecks on ingestion streams and chunk storage accessed using LogQL language
+   * Tempo — bottlenecks on trace storage and block compaction accessed using TracQL language
    * Mimir — bottlenecks on series cardinality and query concurrency
-   * Tempo — bottlenecks on trace storage and block compaction

 1. These potential bottlenecks are addressed by the new architecture of OpenObserve's <strong>Unified Agent Ingestion</strong>.
    <a name="Arch"></a>